Available for 2014 shipping

 All rates are per package.

-NOTE: The tables below are for blueberries, blackberries, and blackberries.
+NOTE: The tables below are for blueberries, raspberries, and blackberries.
 DO NOT use this table to determine shipping on strawberry plants.
 Go to the strawberry page on our website to find the shipping charges for the strawberries.

 Determine your shipping zone